Oriolrt/SIDTD_Dataset/code_examples/README.md

 ### Results

-Results by fold are generated as csv file in the 'results_files' directory.
+Results by fold are generated in csv file in the 'results_files' directory.
 The training history (loss and accuracy) can be found in the 'plots' directory.
-Trained models are located in the trained_models directory.
+Trained models will be located in the trained_models directory.

 # Test Models